retest/docs/docs/recheck/introduction/installation.md

 # Installation

 !!! abstract
-	You only should only need to define the dependency if you plan to extend recheck yourself.
+	You only should only need to define the dependency if you plan to extend ***recheck*** yourself.
 You may use an already implemented extension.

 ## Extensions

-Recheck is usually used with extensions that provide the capability for converting the objects of a specific technology into the domain model of recheck.
+***recheck*** is usually used with extensions that provide the capability for converting the objects of a specific technology into the domain model of ***recheck***.

 Available extensions: